JakubOchnik/cuda-mandelbrot/README.md

 ```

 ## Performance comparison
-Program contains not only a parallel implementation, but also a regular, iterative one.
+The program contains not only a parallel implementation, but also a regular one for comparison.
-All tests were performed on an Intel i7-7700HQ @ 2.80Ghz CPU and Nvidia GTX 1050 GPU.
+All the tests were performed on an Intel i7-7700HQ @ 2.80Ghz CPU and Nvidia GTX 1050 GPU.
-Program was set to check and generate a 3840x2160 resolution map.
+Below, I listed execution times in seconds for selected values of iterations and 3840x2160 map:

 | Iterations | GPU     | CPU     |
 |------------|---------|---------|